Children’s Eye Exams & Health

 Research conducted by the Alberta Association of Optometrists indicates 28% of parents say their child experiences symptoms during or after using digital devices.
 However, digital eye strain may be difficult for parents to detect because children may not show obvious signs of discomfort.

 Your doctor of optometry can recommend a customized solution, based on your child’s digital habits, to help prevent the adverse effects of digital eye strain.
 They may recommend computer glasses, which can help reduce eye fatigue.
-A blue-light filter can be applied to prescription or non-prescription lenses to minimize the amount of blue light that reaches the eye.

 Eye Conditions Affecting Children